Food-Packaging-Forum/.github/profile/README.md

 # Food Packaging Forum Foundation

-Welcome to the official GitHub of the [Food Packaging Forum Foundation](https://www.foodpackagingforum.org/), a scientific non-profit organization dedicated to the research and communication about the chemicals on food contact materials.
+Welcome to the official GitHub of the [Food Packaging Forum Foundation](https://www.foodpackagingforum.org/), a scientific non-profit organization dedicated to the research and communication about the chemicals in food contact materials.

 ## Our Mission